stephendade/Rpanion-server/README.md

 ```
 sudo apt install libgstreamer-plugins-base1.0* libgstreamer1.0-dev gstreamer1.0-plugins-ugly libgstrtspserver-1.0-dev gstreamer1.0-plugins-base-apps network-manager python3 python3-dev python3-gst-1.0 python3-pip dnsmasq ninja-build

+#If not using Debian Bookworm:
 sudo pip3 install meson
 pip3 install netifaces --user

+#If using Debian Bookworm:
+sudo apt install -y meson python3-netifaces gstreamer1.0-libcamera
 ```

 For some systems (such as the Raspberry Pi), additional permissions may be requires to run ``nmcli`` from the